-Kristen received her BA in Visual Studies from Dartmouth College and a Master’s Degree in Art Therapy and Mental Health Counseling from Lesley University.
+Kristen received her Bachelor of Arts in visual studies from Dartmouth College, and a Master of Arts degree in art therapy and mental health counseling from Lesley University.
 She is a professional artist who applies an expressive arts approach to counseling.
 Using imagery and symbols to tell their stories, Kristen’s clients discover uncharted pathways to wellness, recovery and change.
 Kristen has experience working with a range of psychological disorders as well as with persons challenged by traumatic brain injury and disease.
 Kristen has training in Dialectical Behavioral Therapy, Internal Family Systems Therapy, and is a level II trained EMDR therapist.

 Emily Roberson, LCSW

-Emily received her Master’s Degree in Social Work from the University of Kentucky .
+Emily received her Master of Social Work degree from the University of Kentucky .
 She practices from an attachment and mindfulness based perspective and works with individuals of all ages.
 She has received training in CBT, DBT, IFS, Theraplay, and is a level II trained EMDR therapist.
 Her previous work includes home and community based therapy, working in a psychiatric hospital setting, intensive outpatient treatment and working within the school system.

 Dara Saffer, LCSW